backstage/backstage/docs/dls/component-design-guidelines.md

-Most of the time the components from MUI will use the `<Typography />` component which will use the theme's typography properties like font family, size, weight and appropriate color from the palette for the context of that component, like buttons that use white font color for contained buttons, or the respective color passed on via props when not outlined for proper contrast (buttons in dark theme adapt properly by using a dark font instead of white).
+Most of the time the components from MUI will use the `<Typography />` component which will use the theme's typography properties like font family, size, weight and appropriate color from the palette for the context of that component.
+This applies for example to buttons that use white font color for contained buttons, or the respective color passed on via props when not outlined for proper contrast (buttons in dark theme adapt properly by using a dark font instead of white).